EarthAsylum/eacSimpleGTM/readme.md

     +   `update_cart_item {currency, value, items}`
     +   *items = {item_id, item_name, price, discount, quantity, item_variant, item_category}*

++   Enhanced Conversions
+    + [Enhanced Conversions for web](https://support.google.com/google-ads/answer/13258081) is a feature that can improve the accuracy of your conversion measurement.
+It supplements your existing conversion tags by sending hashed first-party conversion data from your website in a privacy safe way.

 +   Page Not Found
     +   `page_not_found {request_uri}`